Paws from the Heart: Caring Angels Therapy Dogs

+The door opens to over a dozen dogs and their handlers as Sonny Madsen stands in the midst of it all, head held high, eyes bright and an infectious smile.
+She is definitely the leader of this pack.

-Caring Angels Therapy Dogs is a small non-profit that pairs therapy and service dogs with veterans.
-Founded by Sonny Madsen after the effects of war took hold of Sonny's daughter.
+This is Caring Angels Therapy Dogs, a small non-profit that has made a huge impact.
+The company, founded by Sonny, came about after the effects of war took hold of Sonny's daughter, and threatened to not let go.

+A military family, the Madsens served their country and made sacrifices along the way.
+When Sonny's daughter returned to the states after being injured, she wasn't the same.

 |Date Taken: